vladimir-sama/carbon-music/README.md

 # Carbon Music Player
-A QT6 Youtube Music Playlist Player
+A QT6 Youtube Music Playlist Player, is now video only playing through MPV.
+Basically a playlist loader/helper.

 It can search Youtube Music, use Youtube playlists, and local playlists.
 Also has lyrics label.